Ai-sha19/hackathon-ecommerce-website/README.md

 # Custom Navigation Features

-## new-ceramics.tsx
+## hero.tsx & new-ceramics.tsx

-The View collection button in the new-ceramics.tsx component navigates to the all-products-listing page when clicked.
+The View collection button in the hero.tsx & new-ceramics.tsx component navigates to the all-products-listing page when clicked.

 ## products.tsx